 Future agenda describing the goals for this project beyond the granting period.
 This may include relevant granting programs for a larger version, a description of the impact or future use of resources created in the grant period.
 Projects will be given preference that hold promise to expand NYU’s institutional capacity to support and create high-quality Digital Humanities research.
 How do you plan to sustain the results of the project beyond the funding period?

 Single page budget.
 Grants may range in size between $5,000 and $20,000.
-Permissible expenses include course buy-outs, partial summer salary, student stipends, and specific equipment, server time, or hosting.
+Permissible expenses include student stipends, course buy-outs, partial summer salary, and specific equipment, server time, or hosting.
 Personal computer purchases are not permitted.
-Funding for professional development and skill-building may be included (including travel*), but should be conceived with justification to a particular project.
-Final award amount is given at the discretion of the evaluation committee. [*Because of the ongoing pandemic, applicants are discouraged from requesting travel funds for calendar year 2021.]
+Final awards may be altered at the recommendation of the evaluation committee.